◷ Reading Time: 16 minutes

 5. Activate the job if it is inactive.

-Administration --> Agents
+Administration --> Workers

 - Click Edit under Action to assign the agents to jobs